Guide summary

 • Choosing by headline panel type before checking the room

-• Treating one best-list position as a final verdict before verification
+• Treating one best-list position as a final verdict before you confirm model details and fit

 • Ignoring size, stand, wall, and port-access constraints